Ubrillo/ZAPP/README.md

-# Zapp – Pleasure Park Guest Management System
+# ZAPP – Pleasure Park Guest Management System

-Zapp is a C++ system for managing guest movement around a pleasure park using a network of areas connected by bridges.
+ZAPP (Zenith Application Pleasure Park) is a C++ system for managing guest movement around a pleasure park using a network of areas connected by bridges.
 Guests carry a personalised card that must be used (and loaded with credits) to cross bridges between areas.
 This build targets **Fantasia Pleasure Park**, with a view to rolling the system out to other ZAPP-managed parks.

 ## Overview